-Example 2 shows how a push supplier would pass typed messages to typed consumers that supported the ScorePusher interface defined earlier.
+Example 106 shows how a push supplier would pass typed messages to typed consumers that supported the ScorePusher interface defined earlier.

-Example 2Pushing typed events using the ScorePusher interface.
+Example 106:Pushing typed events using the ScorePusher interface.

-1 CORBA::Object_var obj = tpc->get_typed_consumer(); 2 ScorePusher_var pusher = ScorePusher::narrow(obj); 3 pusher->push_score("Hooligans", 12, "Ruffians", 9); '''

-The above code performs the following actions:

-- 1 Obtains a reference to an appropriate typed consumer interface. - 2 Narrows the reference. - 3 Invokes the push_score() operation to forward the event to any typed push consumers that implement the ScorePusher interface.

-A supplier can disconnect from a typed event channel at any time by invoking the disconnect_push_consumer() operation.
+// C++ 1 CORBA::Object var obj = tpc->get typed consumer(); 2 ScorePusher var pusher = ScorePusher:: narrow(obj); 3 pusher->push score("Hooligans", 12, "Ruffians", 9); The above code performs the following actions: Obtains a reference to an appropriate typed consumer interface.
+1 2.
+Narrows the reference.
+3. Invokes the push score () operation to forward the event to any typed push consumers that implement the SCOTEPusher interface.
+Disconnecting From the Event A supplier can disconnect from a typed event channel at any time by Channel invoking the disconnect push consumer () operation.
 This operation terminates the connection between a supplier and its target typed proxy consumer.
 The channel then releases all resources allocated to support its connection to the supplier and destroys the target typed proxy consumer.